Student Handbook

 Building Security Surveillance Systems

 All Paterson Public School properties use a video security surveillance system that is managed by our Director of School Safety.
-Our dedicated security staff will actively monitor student behavior and work cooperatively with all stakeholders to create a safe and orderly school environment.
+School administrators and our dedicated security staff will actively monitor student behavior and work cooperatively with all stakeholders to create a safe and orderly school environment.
 The use of video monitoring devices will be used to monitor school security.
 The recording of inappropriate student behavior may be used in the determination of appropriate disciplinary actions.
 In some cases, the video recordings may be forwarded to law enforcement agencies when deemed necessary.
 All recorded data will be used at the discretion of the Superintendent’s designee.
 Staff, students, parents, and school administrative personnel are prohibited from viewing and disseminating video footage without written consent of the Superintendent or designee.

 Student ID Cards